CLICK HERE FOR SHIPPING & DELIVERY INFO

 Toxic Shock Syndrome, or TSS, is a serious but a very rare disease that is caused by bacteria.
 It is more common in people who are menstruating and use tampons, though there is no scientific evidence to suggest that tampons themselves cause TSS.
 If you're a tampon user, regularly changing your tampon, and ensuring that you only use the lowest absorbency possible for your flow can help prevent TSS.
 TSS is generally nothing to worry about for most people who period, but it is important to always read, follow and keep the instructions that are provided in tampon packs.
 You can learn more about TSS HERE and HERE.

 You can expect to get your period for quite some time, Moxette.
 People who experience a period will generally do so their period until they reach menopause, which happens at around 50 - 55 years old (but don’t worry about that just yet, we’ll talk about that some other time).

 In the meantime, the best thing you can do is be kind to yourself and your body and remember that self-care is important, especially when you might be experiencing some of these classic period dramas.
 Have a warm bath, snack on some of your favourite chocolate and just do what makes you feel good.

-If you've got any other questions about periods or period products, you can get in touch at firstname.lastname@example.org or DM us on Insta or Facebook @MoxieHQ.
+If you've got any other questions about periods or period products, you can get in touch at firstname.lastname@example.org or DM us on Insta @MoxieHQ.
 If you have any medical-related questions or any concerns about your periods or your body, please do speak to a trusted adult or a medical professional you feel comfortable with.
+This piece is not intended to, nor should it substitute, a personalised diagnosis from a medical professional.